gSchool/g3-assessment-week-12/README.md

     <img src="project/images/03-errors.png"> v

 4. When I visit the home page v
 Then I should see the movies listed in v chronological order (newer movies first) v

-5. When I hit New Review on homepage I am taken to a form to create a new review with a dropdown containing all the movies.
+5. When I hit New Review on homepage I am taken to a form to create a new review with a dropdown containing all the movies. v

-5. When I visit the reviews page, I should see all of the reviews listed in date by newest first.
+5. When I visit the reviews page, I should see all of the reviews listed in date by newest first. v

 6. When I click New Review within a movie I am taken to a nested resource to create a review for that movie and the current user.